 Now that we’ve gone through what the Helix Midnight is made of, how it feels, and how it performs in my tests, we get to the ultimate question: Is it a good selection for you?
 Here are some pros and cons you should consider if you’re thinking about purchasing it.

-- I would also say that this bed is not the best pick if you have a heavier body weight.
-Instead, look at some models from the Helix Luxe or Helix Plus lines—the Plus range is designed specifically for plus-sized individuals!
+I don’t think this mattress is firm enough for stomach sleepers.
+These sleepers should opt for one of Helix’s firmer models or another firm bed.
+I would also say that this bed is not the best pick if you have a heavier body weight.
+Instead, look at some of the firmer models from the Helix Luxe line or the Helix Plus —the Plus mattress is designed specifically for plus-sized individuals!